Dragondrawer/secretsciencelab.github.io/web-apps-garage-band/1-static-html-css.md

 - 1:18:00 embed youtube video

 Once you feel good about your local changes, it's time to put it up on the Internet.
-Then your website will be LIVE and visible by anyone from anywhere in the world.
+Then your website will be LIVE and visible by anyone from anywhere in the world!

-How to host your page live on the Internet (for free):
+### How to host your page live on the Internet (for free):
 1. Make a Github account @ [github.com](https://github.com/) and sign in
 2. Click to make a new repository:
    [![Make new repository](https://guides.github.com/features/pages/create-new-repo-button.png)]